jayanam/fast-sculpt/README.md

-# fast-sculpt
+# Fast Sculpt
-Fast Sculpt is a Blender sculpting utility
+Fast Sculpt is a Blender addon and sculpting utility